 Research Associate in Energy and Integrated Assessment Modelling

-We are seeking to recruit a Post-Doctoral Research Associate to join its mitigation team, principally to develop and use its Integrated Assessment Model (TIAM-Grantham), as part of a new EU Horizon 2020-funded international research project (Paris-REINFORCE).
-The post holder will be based in the Grantham Institute.
-Paris-REINFORCE aims to develop realistic emissions reduction pathways for a range of EU and non-EU major economies, so as to meet...
+The Grantham Institute are seeking to recruit a Post-Doctoral Research Associate to join our mitigation team, principally to develop and use its Integrated Assessment Model (TIAM-Grantham), as part of a new EU Horizon 2020-funded international research project (Paris-REINFORCE).
+Paris-REINFORCE aims to develop realistic emissions reduction pathways for a range of EU and non-EU major economies, so as to meet the goals of the Paris Agreement on...

 Job listing information